zowe/docs-site/docs/getting-started/zowe_faq.md

 </details>

-## Zowe IntelliJ plug-in FAQ
+## Zowe Explorer plug-in for IntelliJ IDEA FAQ

-### Why might I use Zowe IntelliJ plug-in versus a traditional ISPF interface to perform mainframe tasks?
+### Why would I use the plug-in versus a traditional ISPF interface to perform mainframe tasks?

 <details className="zowe-faq">

 <summary></summary>

-Zowe IntelliJ plug-in allows you to access and work with data sets, members and jobs directly from your IntelliJ-based IDE.
+Zowe Explorer plug-in for IntelliJ IDEA allows you to access and work with data sets, members and jobs directly from your IntelliJ-based IDE, such as IntelliJ IDEA, PyCharm, Android Studio, etc.

 </details>

-### How can I get started with Zowe IntelliJ plug-in?
+### How can I get started with Zowe Explorer plug-in for IntelliJ IDEA?

 <details className="zowe-faq">